Alain-sys/github-user-search-app/README.md

 # Frontend Mentor - GitHub user search app solution

-This is a solution to the [Todo app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/github-user-search-app-Q09YOgaH6) coded by [Alain-sys](https://github.com/Alain-sys)
+This is a solution to the [GitHub user search app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/github-user-search-app-Q09YOgaH6) coded by [Alain-sys](https://github.com/Alain-sys)

 ## Table of contents